icons8/lunacy-docs/docs/autolayout.md

 - **Several auto layout frames**

-    You’ll be able to change auto layout properties for each frame — as well as the container frame they are [nested](#combining-auto-layouts) in.
+    You’ll be able to change auto layout properties for each frame, as well as the container frame they are [nested](#combining-auto-layouts) in.

     The overall layout will dynamically respond to changes inside the child frames.